Prerequisite: Teacher recommendation based on the expectation of B or higher in IB English A: Literature

 Additional Fee: Students in this course are expected to take the IB exam.
 A fee applies to all students taking this exam.

 This course is the second year of the two-year IB English A: Literature HL course.
-This course explores the human condition and the craft of the writer through a detailed study of a variety of literary genres.
+This course explores the human condition and the writer's craft through detailed study of a variety of literary genres.
 The course prepares students for the IB Language A: Literature HL Individual Oral and spring written examinations.

 Units of Study